Matloob Inkalabi

-Muhammad Matloob Inkalabi (d.
-30 November 2020) was a Pakistani Kashmiri politician from the town of Khuiratta in Azad Jammu & Kashmir (AJK).
+Muhammad Matloob Inkalabi (died 30 November 2020) was a Pakistani Kashmiri politician from the town of Khuiratta in Azad Jammu & Kashmir (AJK).
 He was a senior leader of the Pakistan Peoples Party (PPP), a two-time member of the AJK Council, and served as AJK’s Minister for Higher Education, Information Technology, and TEVTA from 2011 to 2016.
 He represented the “”LA-13 Khuiratta”” constituency in the AJK Legislative Assembly.

 Early life and education

 Matloob Inkalabi was born in Kotli District, Azad Jammu & Kashmir, into a farming family.

 He completed a Master of Business Administration (MBA) and later obtained an LLB degree in Karachi.

 He began his political involvement through the PPP’s student wing, the Peoples Students Federation (PSF), during the 1980s.

 Political career

 AJK Council

 In 1995, Inkalabi was elected to the AJK Council, serving two consecutive terms.

 He was later appointed Adviser to the AJK Council by then-Prime Minister Benazir Bhutto.